Al Fong: Julissa Gomez and the Yurchenko vault

+Christy Henrich

 He coached Christy Henrich, who missed the 1988 Seoul Olympics by .188.
 Henrich developed anorexia nervosa after a judge told her she was too heavy at 93 pounds to make the Olympic team.
 As a result of her illness, she was unable to compete after 1990.
 She retired from the sport in 1991 and died from multiple organ system failure in 1994 at age 22.
+She weighed 47 lbs at the time of her death.
 Fong had stopped coaching Christy in 1989 and has said that he "kicked her out of the gym for her own good" adding that she had lost the strength needed to complete her routines safely.
-Henrich has said that Fong called her the "Pillsbury Dough Boy", which Fong has denied.
+Henrich said that Fong called her the "Pillsbury Dough Boy", which Fong has denied.

 Fong stopped coaching elite gymnastics for a time after Henrich's death.
 The best gymnasts left his gym and his reputation as a coach was damaged.
 He taught after-school programs for a time, until he met nine-year-old Terin Humphrey.